php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 ### 5.1.
 Example Technique

-The aim of this "Example Technique" is to highlight how an autoloader could transform a _autoloadable class name_ into a _resource path_.
+The aim of this "Example Technique" is to highlight how an autoloader could transform a _autoloadable class name_ into a _class file path_.

 Given a UNIX-like file system _scheme_, a _fully qualified class name_ of `\Acme\Log\Writer\FileWriter`, a _namespace prefix_ of `Acme\Log\`, and a
-_resource base_ of `/path/to/acme-log/src/`, the above specification will
+_base path_ of `/path/to/acme-log/src/`, the above specification will
 result in the following actions by a _conforming autoloader_:

 1. `\Acme\Log\Writer\FileWriter` becomes `Acme\Log\Writer\FileWriter`.

-2. The _namespace prefix_ is replaced with the _resource base_.
+2. The _namespace prefix_ is replaced with the _base path_.
 That is,
 `Acme\Log\Writer\FileWriter` is transformed into `/path/to/acme-log/src/Writer\FileWriter`.